kailash-manasarovar/statement/docs/timeline/2023/september.md

 ## My friend visits

-- My friend the Tibetan monk visits for a few days in September.
+- My friend the Tibetan monk visits for a few days in September: https://x.com/1FRGVN/status/1699344886053454116.
 - He came at my request when I was being terrorized online and I was very scared and stressed.
 - While I'm waiting for him to arrive at Valencia airport, I translate one of the posts I see on the `@jctot19` Google search a lot.